LibraryCarpentry/lc-marcedit/episodes/08-tasks-and-automation.md

 ### What are Tasks?

 A task is a series of MarcEdit functions to manipulate data.
 In the previous lessons, we ran one function at a time.
 Tasks string a set of functions together so you can run them as a group.
 Tasks run each function one after another.
 As such, it is important to think about how you order the functions in your task.
-For instance, if you want to add your institutions' proxy and the MARC data already has a proxy that you need to delete, your task has to account for that and remove the old proxy before adding a new one.
+For instance, if you want to add your institution's proxy and the MARC data already has a proxy that you need to delete, your task has to account for that and remove the old proxy before adding a new one.

 Tasks are managed through the Task Manager in the MarcEditor.
 To access the Task Manager, go to Tools and then Manage Tasks in the top level menu.
 This will open the Task Manager window.